 Your accommodation: Mt Cook Motel

-Mt Cook Motel is located in the centre of Mt.
-Cook village.
-The self-contained units are spacious and all are surrounded by alpine mountain views.Driving distance and time (approximate) for this leg: 350 kms / 217 miles : 4.1 hours
+Mt Cook Motel, nestled in the heart of Mt.
+Cook Village, offers spacious self-contained units that provide comfort and convenience.
+Each unit is surrounded by breathtaking alpine mountain views, making it the perfect retreat for nature lovers and adventurers alike.Driving distance and time (approximate) for this leg: 350 kms / 217 miles : 4.1 hours

 Continue south down the coast to Moeraki, and take a detour towards the beach to see the Moeraki Boulders, a unique geological feature well worth a look.
 As you arrive in Dunedin, take in the city’s Edwardian and Scottish heritage reflected in the buildings around the city centre The Octagon.